AuraPixelTeam/Clothes/README.md

 [![Discord](https://img.shields.io/badge/chat-on+discord-7289da.svg)](https://discord.gg/5CpFadd)
 <a href="https://discord.gg/5CpFadd"><img src="https://discordapp.com/api/guilds/472786873492832256/embed.png" alt="Discord server"/></a>
 ### Make your skin more splendid
-**Why would you need to use this plugin:**
+- **Why would you need to use this plugin:**

-  -You dont,but this plugin will help your server more funny cuz player have something to show up, a wing, a caption american shield.
+ - You dont,but this plugin will help your server more funny cuz player have something to show up, a wing, a caption american shield.

-  -The clothes also has permission for using,so that you can add the custom clothes to specific rank
+ - The clothes also has permission for using,so that you can add the custom clothes to specific rank

-**Note of the plugin:**
+- **Note of the plugin:**

- -GD2 extension required, do as following construction on the console's message (in case you dont know what it is)
+ - GD2 extension required, do as following construction on the console's message (in case you dont know what it is)

- -FormAPI lib required, download this plugin (Clothes) from poggit (which will be .phar type) if you dont similar to this
+ - FormAPI lib required, download this plugin (Clothes) from poggit (which will be .phar type) if you dont similar to this

  -That's all
 ## **Commands**